ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/content-api/integrations/gridsome.md

 yarn add @gridsome/source-strapi
 ```

-- Add the `@gridsome/source-strapi` to the plugins section in the `gridsome-config.js` file:
+- 添加 the `@gridsome/source-strapi` to the plugins section in the `gridsome-config.js` file:

 ```js
 module.exports = {